clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 .. code-block:: console

-   $ docker run --privileged -v /path/to/your/.ssh/key:/root/.ssh/id_rsa \
+   $ docker run --privileged -v /dev/:/dev/
+                -v /path/to/your/.ssh/key:/root/.ssh/id_rsa \
-                -v $(pwd)/clear-config-management/examples/ciao:/root/ciao \
+                -v $(pwd)/ciao:/root/ciao \
                 -it clearlinux/ciao-deploy

-Note: Container is called in `privileged` mode in order to install your certificates in the CNCI image. to learn more about the Docker options used, please refer to the `Docker* documentation`_.
+Note: Container is called in `privileged` mode mounting /dev/ in order to install your certificates in the CNCI image, this is done by using loops.
+To learn more about the Docker options used, please refer to the `Docker* documentation`_.

 Run the playbook
 ================
-Once the variables and hosts file are configured, start deployment with the following command:
+Once the variables and hosts file are configured, continue in the `/root/ciao/_DeploymentAndDistroPackaging/ansible` directory and start the deployment:

 .. code-block:: console

+   # cd /root/ciao/_DeploymentAndDistroPackaging/ansible

    # ansible-playbook -i hosts ciao.yml \
        --private-key=~/.ssh/id_rsa \